-I’ve been exploring food for nearly a decade and since the beginning, I’ve had the burning question: Would it be possible to produce 100% of my own food in the times we live in?
+I’ve been exploring food for nearly a decade, and since the beginning, I’ve had the burning question: Would it be possible to produce 100 percent of my own food in the times we live in?
 Could I exist without grocery stores and restaurants?
 Nothing packaged or processed?
 Nothing shipped from far-off lands?
 Could I grow and forage everything I ate for an entire year?

-That’s the question that I set out to answer just over a year ago.
-One big thing though: I didn’t have a farm or even a house with a front yard.
-All I had was a backpack and I didn’t have much growing experience, either.
+That’s the question I set out to answer just over a year ago.
+One big thing, though: I didn’t have a farm or even a house with a front yard.
+All I had was a backpack, and I didn’t have much growing experience either.
 You could say I was jumping off the deep end.

-I chose to do this in Florida for the year-round growing season and the local “grow-your-own” movement I had stumbled across while traveling through a few years prior.
+I chose to do this in Florida for its year-round growing season and the local “grow-your-own” movement I had stumbled across while traveling through a few years prior.
 I quickly got to work, meeting people in my neighborhood and proposing that I turn their lawns into gardens.
 It wasn’t hard to find takers.
-I’d cover all the costs, do pretty much all the work and they could eat as much food as they’d like.
+I’d cover all the costs and do pretty much all the work, and they could eat as much food as they’d like.
 What’s not to love about that deal?

 Building Community with Neighborhood Gardens

-After 10 months, I was ready to get started growing and foraging 100% of my food.
-Now, when I say 100%, I truly mean it.
-Not even food from the farmers market or a friends garden — and no sneaky nibbles anywhere.
+After 10 months, I was ready to get started growing and foraging 100 percent of my food.
+Now, when I say 100 percent, I truly mean it.
+Not even food from the farmers market or a friend's garden — and no sneaky nibbles anywhere.
 I was going to learn how to grow every food or ingredient I wanted to eat or figure out how to source it in nature.

 My 100% Homegrown and Foraged Food Plan

-I grew more than 100 different foods in my gardens, including dozens of different greens packed with nutrients, sweet potatoes, cassava, and yams for my main caloric needs, pigeon peas and southern peas for protein, fruits like papayas and bananas, veggies such as carrots and pumpkins and garlic, onion, peppers and many herbs to add flavor and health all of my meals.
+I grew more than 100 different foods in my gardens, including dozens of different greens packed with nutrients; sweet potatoes, cassava, and yams for my main caloric needs; pigeon peas and southern peas for protein; fruits, such as papayas and bananas; veggies, such as carrots and pumpkins and garlic; and onion, peppers, and herbs to add flavor and health to all of my meals.
 I raised bees for honey to satisfy my sweet tooth and to ferment into a comforting beverage.

-Nature was my garden, my pantry and my pharmacy.
-Turmeric, ginger, garlic, elderberry, reishi mushrooms and herbal teas served as my medicine and I adhered to the philosophy of “let thy food be thy medicine.”
+Nature was my garden, my pantry, and my pharmacy.
+Turmeric, ginger, garlic, elderberry, reishi mushrooms, and herbal teas served as my medicine, and I adhered to the philosophy “let thy food be thy medicine.”
 When I traveled, I carried powder from moringa leaves, also called the “vitamin tree.”